Eloy Jiménez Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.49).
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.43).

-- Twins pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in the league.
+- The Twins surrender the seventh-fewest home runs in baseball (28 total, 0.9 per game).

+- Varland (0-0) pitches for the Twins to make his second start of the season.

-- The right-hander's most recent appearance came on Tuesday against the New York Yankees, when he threw seven innings, surrendering one earned run while giving up seven hits.
+- His most recent appearance was on Friday, April 14 against the New York Yankees, when the righty threw six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.